Single Layer Chocolate Cake | Low Fat, High Taste

 My low fat chocolate cake topped with a low fat chocolate ganache and fresh raspberries.

-This recipe makes a single layer chocolate cake which bakes beautifully in a 9 inch round cake pan.
+My recipe makes a single layer chocolate cake which bakes beautifully in a 9 inch round cake pan.
 Do note that this is not a very high cake and I would suggest frosting just the top rather than trying to slice this cake into two layers to frost the center.

 My moist, single layer, low fat chocolate cake.
 Not too high.